 You can save money--and avoid crowded boats during high season--by simply walking to your destination.
 Before setting out, buy a good map at one of the newsstands in or around the Piazzale Roma.

-Venice is served by two airports: Venice Marco Polo (the main airport), and Treviso Airport (used by Ryanair and several other budget airlines).
+Venice is served by two airports: Venice Marco Polo (the main airport), and Treviso Airport (used by Ryanair and at least one other budget airline).
 Buses to both airports leave from the center of the Piazzale Roma.
 See our Venice Airport Buses article for details.

 Alternatively, you can hire a four-wheeled land taxi, but the fare will be much higher (and the trip won't be any faster) than with the bus.
 Land taxis are also useful if you're transporting heavy luggage to the cruise terminals.
 Look for cabs at the taxi rank on the tree-lined side of the square.